WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ## Installation

 1. Verify all required plugins are installed and enabled.
-2. Download the latest vac_functions and vac_lists files from [SNDScripts](https://github.com/WigglyMuffin/SNDScripts).
+2. Download the latest `vac_function.lua` and `vac_list.lua` files from [SNDScripts](https://github.com/WigglyMuffin/SNDScripts).
-3. Place the vac_functions and vac_lists files in your SND config folder (`%appdata%\XIVLauncher\pluginConfigs\SomethingNeedDoing`).
+3. Place the `vac_function.lua` and `vac_list.lua` files in your SND config folder (`%appdata%\XIVLauncher\pluginConfigs\SomethingNeedDoing`).
 You can place them elsewhere but you will need to adjust the `load_functions_file_location` line of Overseer to point to the correct path.
 4. Download the latest Overseer script files (both Overseer and Overseer Launcher) from the [Overseer folder](https://github.com/WigglyMuffin/SNDScripts/tree/main/Scripts/Overseer).
 5. Edit Overseer ***OUTSIDE*** of the SND environment to configure the settings, and use the import button to import the script.
-This is due to Overseer exceeding the character limit for SND, requiring you to import the script and editing any configuration outside the SND environment.
-6. Import Overseer and Overseer Launcher into your SND environment (`/snd` and import the scripts).
-Make sure you name the imported scripts in SND to match the file name.
+6. Import Overseer and Overseer Launcher into your SND environment (`/snd` and import the scripts using the `Import macro from clipboard` button).
+Make sure you name the imported scripts in SND to match the file name, and ensure the scripts are listed as `Lua`.
-7. Set Overseer Launcher as the script to run on AutoRetainer CharacterPostProcess, located in SND settings.
+7. Optionally though recommended to set Overseer Launcher as the script to run on AutoRetainer CharacterPostProcess, located in SND settings (the `?` icon towards the top middle section of the UI).
-8. Make sure you have "Wait on login screen" enabled in your autoretainer settings.
+8. Make sure you have "Wait on login screen" enabled in your Auto Retainer settings.

 ## Getting Started